7Block Labs

 1) Contract layer: make payment logic enforceable, not optional

-• Solana: mint as pNFTs (via Candy Machine Core) and attach a Rule Set that denies transfers via non‑compliant programs; Metaplex’s Token Auth Rules centralizes enforcement. (developers.metaplex.com)
+• Solana: you can mint as pNFTs (using Candy Machine Core) and set up a Rule Set that blocks transfers through non-compliant programs.
+Metaplex’s Token Auth Rules handles the enforcement for you.
+Check it out here: (developers.metaplex.com)

-Example (EVM, excerpted pattern): an ERC‑721C collection that only permits sales via the Payment Processor and authorizes Magic Eden’s royalty “zone” ID (so ME’s EVM marketplace can execute):
+Example (EVM, excerpted pattern): a collection of ERC‑721C that only allows sales through the Payment Processor and gives the green light for Magic Eden’s royalty “zone” ID (so ME’s EVM marketplace can carry out transactions):

 // Pseudocode pattern: ERC721C + EIP-2981 + exchange authorizers